 When we compare the great champions of past and present, inevitably we draw a distinction between the true warrior and the mere athlete.
 At that point we realize the boxers of decades past have a clear advantage over those of recent years when it comes to deciding who is, or is not, a “real fighter.”
 Before the existence of meddling sanctioning bodies, before our modern day understanding of the medical risks, before television, the best boxers really did take on all comers.
 The nature of the sport dictated that the best fought the best and on a regular basis; the true champions wanted it no other way.
-Times change.
-Now we must endure Floyd Mayweather Jr. declaring we should be grateful if he deigns to compete more than once a year.
+Needless to say, times change.

 So what is a “real fighter”?
 Who best fulfills the definition?
-There exists a plethora of possible candidates, but for this writer, the epitome of a true gladiator is a boxer who never won a world title, and whose name, with the passing decades, has become largely forgotten.
+There exists a plethora of possible candidates, but for this writer, the epitome of a true gladiator is a boxer who never won a world title, and whose name, outside of hardcore fight fans, has become largely forgotten.
 I write of “The Boston Bonecrusher,” boxing’s greatest uncrowned champion, Sam Langford.
-He never won a world title, never achieved great fame or fortune, but he didn’t judge himself on those terms.
-Ultimately, all he cared about was fighting, taking on the best boxers for the sheer thrill of battle.
+He never won a world championship, never achieved great fame or fortune, but he didn’t judge himself on those terms.
+Ultimately, all he cared about was fighting, taking on the best opponents for the sheer thrill of battle.
 The fact the champions of the day were afraid to face him only confirms he was ahead of his time.
 And too good for his own good.

 Langford was born on March 4, 1883 in Weymouth Falls, Nova Scotia.
 At an early age he struck out on his own, reportedly to escape an abusive father, and pursued a vagrant’s life, roaming the east coast and taking work where he could get it.
 He ended up in Boston where he got a job swabbing the floors in a local athletic club.
 Sam became fascinated with the boxers who trained there and it wasn’t long before he started sparring with them.
 At the age of 15 he won a state amateur championship and promptly turned pro as a welterweight.
 Over the years he became known as “The Boston Bonecrusher,” “The Boston Terror,” or by the racial moniker, “The Boston Tar Baby.”

-In only his 25th fight, he took on the legendary Joe Gans, a.k.a., “The Old Master,” one of the first all-time greats.
-Langford confirmed his exceptional talent by dealing Gans a rare decision defeat.
-The following year Langford received his only title shot.
-Welterweight champ Joe Walcott, “The Barbados Demon,” accepted Sam’s challenge only to regret doing so after 15 hard-fought rounds.
-Unaccountably, the bout was ruled a draw, but newspaper reports indicate Langford deserved the win.
+Early in his career he took on the legendary Joe Gans, a.k.a., “The Old Master,” one of the first true masters and all-time greats of the prize-ring.
+Langford confirmed his exceptional talent and potential by dealing Gans a rare decision defeat, though no world title was on the line.
+The following year Langford received his only true title shot against welterweight champ Joe Walcott.
+“The Barbados Demon,” accepted Sam’s challenge only to regret doing so after 15 hard-fought and punishing rounds.
+Unaccountably, the bout was ruled a draw, but a number of newspaper reports indicate Langford deserved the win.
 The New York Illustrated News declared: “Langford was entitled to the verdict and should have been awarded the world title.”

 Sam had started his career at welterweight, but his wide, stocky frame and long arms allowed him to develop massive back and shoulder muscles, in turn enabling him to compete in the heavier weight classes.
 Standing only 5’7″, he often gave away huge advantages in terms of height and weight, but that never discouraged him and rarely prevented him from winning.
 He was happy to fight any size opponent, even though in his prime he rarely weighed above 165 pounds.
 With his crushing power, he could take on the big men and win.